-The Windows Subsystem for Linux (WSL) is a great solution for developers to natively work within Linux right on their Windows 10 version desktop.
-Let’s go deep in this ultimate guide on how to get started with WSL on Windows 10 in this Ultimate Guide!
+The Windows Subsystem for Linux or Windows WSL is a great solution for developers to natively work within Linux right on their Windows 10 version desktop.

 In this tutorial, you’ll learn how to get started with WSL.
 You’ll learn how to get started to learning how to use some nifty tools making WSL even more versatile than using bash or PowerShell on their own.